bschultz1990/Launchpad/docs/README.md

 These are either quirks of the AutoIt programming language and/or are unable to be worked around at this time.
 - Launchpad will sometimes paste a "v" in places where it should have pasted something else.
 - Launchpad will sometimes paste the same thing into multiple fields.
 - Launchpad will  force focus on the windows it's working on.
-This means you can not reliably work in a different window while it's dealing with a different one.
+This means you can not reliably work in one window while it's dealing with a different one.